-The Statement of Accounts summarises the Fund's transactions for the 2023/2024 financial year and its financial position at 31 March 2024.
-The accounts have been prepared in accordance with the Code of Practice on Local Authority Accounting in the United Kingdom 2023/2024 which is based upon International Financial Reporting Standards (IFRS), as amended for the UK public sector.
+The Statement of Accounts summarises the Fund's transactions for the 2023/24 financial year and its financial position at 31 March 2024.
+The accounts have been prepared in accordance with the Code of Practice on Local Authority Accounting in the United Kingdom 2023/24 which is based upon International Financial Reporting Standards (IFRS), as amended for the UK public sector.
+The accounts have been prepared on a going concern basis.